 I NEED SOME GARDEN MIX TO PLANT MY NATIVE PLANTS, WHAT SHOULD I USE, AND WHY?

-Many native plants, particularly those in the Proteaceae family such as Grevilleas, have adapted to nutrient poor Australian soil which are low in Phoshorous, and have the ability to supply themselves with their own Phosphorus.
+Many native plants, particularly those in the Proteaceae family such as Grevilleas, have adapted to nutrient poor Australian soil which are low in Phosphorous, and have the ability to supply themselves with their own Phosphorus.
 Planting these plants in garden mix that supplies additional phosphorus can be toxic.
-Sandy River Loam is great for Natives and is low in phosphorous.
+Sandy River Loam is great for Natives and is low in phosphorus.

 I WANT TO PLANT NATIVES IN A NEW GARDEN, BUT THE SOIL IS VERY SANDY, WHAT SHOULD I ADD TO IT?

 Soil Conditioner, which is suitable for natives, should be added to condition the soil.
 The product should be incorporated into the existing soil to a depth of 10cm. the final blend should be no greater than 50% compost.